Cyma Zarghami: Early life

 Zarghami was born in Abadan, Iran to an Iranian father, Gholam, and a Scottish mother, Catherine.
 The family later moved to Canada and finally to Englewood, New Jersey, where she graduated in the class of 1980 from the Dwight-Englewood School and was a recipient of the school's Distinguished Alumni Award.
 At Dwight-Englewood, she played lacrosse.

 In 1980, Zarghami entered the University of Vermont in Burlington, Vermont as an elementary education major, later changing her major to English; she did not complete the degree.
-Zarghami was awarded an honorary diploma by the University of Vermont College of Education and Social Services in 2000.
+She was awarded an honorary diploma by the University of Vermont College of Education and Social Services in 2000.

 Career

 Zarghami traveled in Europe after leaving college, then returned to Burlington to work for Business Digest.

 Zarghami joined Nickelodeon as a scheduling clerk in 1985.
 She moved up through the programming department and became the channel's general manager in 1996, overseeing programming, scheduling, acquisitions, marketing, and day-to-day management of the network.
-Zarghami was promoted to general manager and executive vice-president in 1997.
-In 2004, the position of president of Nickelodeon Television was created for Zarghami, where she oversaw production and development for the network, along with marketing, programming and creativity.
-After the resignation of Herb Scannell on January 5, 2006, Zarghami became president of the newly formed Kids & Family Group, which included Nickelodeon, Nick@Nite, Nick Jr., TeenNick, Nicktoons, TV Land, CMT, and CMT Pure Country.
-On June 4, 2018, Zarghami resigned as president of Nickelodeon following 33 years with the network.
+She was promoted to general manager and then executive vice-president in 1997.
+In 2004, the position of president of Nickelodeon Television was created for her, where she oversaw production and development for the network, along with marketing, programming and creativity.
+After the resignation of Herb Scannell on January 5, 2006, she became president of the newly formed Kids & Family Group, which included Nickelodeon, Nick@Nite, Nick Jr. Channel, TeenNick, Nicktoons, TV Land, CMT, and CMT Pure Country.
+On June 4, 2018, she resigned as president of Nickelodeon following 33 years with the network.